jellebecude/getting-started-scan/README.md

 ```Bash
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.0.0/deploy/static/provider/cloud/deploy.yaml
 ```
 ## 1.6.
-Set up a private container registry
+Private container registry setup

 For the CTFd container image you need to use a private registry.
 For local development speed.
 The objective is to get a secret stored in your Kubernetes cluster.

-To do this you first need a personal access token to authenticate with the registry.
-For the personal access token, in case of GitLab, go to your account and click **Edit Profile**, then go to **Access Tokens**.
-Here you can type in your token name, an optional expiration date and select scopes.
-The scopes that need to be selected are **read_registry** and **write_registry**, if these are selected click **Create personal access token**.
-Save your new access token now, because you won't be able to access it again.
+Create another personal access token in GitLab.
+This time select the following scopes: **read_registry** and **write_registry**.

-We need to create a persistent Kubernetes secret.
+You need to create a persistent Kubernetes secret.
 This will be used to authenticate to the private container registry and pull an image.
 Use the following command, with your own login credentials:

 ```bash
 kubectl create secret docker-registry gitlab-pull --docker-server=registry.gitlab.com --docker-username={GitLab username} --docker-password={personal access token} --docker-email={email address} -n ctf-platform -o yaml > k8s/2-gitlab-pull-secret.yaml
 ```
 The command has generated a Yaml manifest for you.
 Save this and don't share it, since it's only Base64 encoded.

 ## 1.7.
 CTFd Kubernetes deployment